ksmetz/RNApipe/README.md

 For all options not selected, with the exception of TAG, it will default to picking all available options for the project listed.
 The <code>--project</code> option is required.

 #### Manual samplesheet input
 There is also a <code>--manual</code> (also <code>--MAN</code>, <code>--man</code>, <code>--MANUAL</code>) option that can override the Sequencing Data sheet.
-You can use this command to point to a different config file, and the program will run on *all* of the samples listed in that file, rather than subsetting the Master sheet. **Unforuntately,** for most reliable results (until Katie gets off her butt and rewrites this entire thing), it is best to format manual sheets after at least columns A-M of the Master Sheet.
+You can use this command to point to a different config file, and the program will run on *all* of the samples listed in that file, rather than subsetting the Master sheet. **Unforuntately,** for most reliable results (until Katie gets off her butt and rewrites this entire thing), it is best to format manual sheets after at least columns A-K and V-X of the Master Sheet.
 Additional columns can be added for metadata.

 #### Examples
 To run all biological replicates for the project LIMA, you would enter: \